mdailey/minimal-jwt/README.md

 In our case, we supply the authenticated user's username to the downstream function by setting <tt>req.username</tt>.

+That's it for a basic demonstration of how JWTs are often used in SPAs.
-That's it!
-We've seen how a NodeJS application can serve a SPA by supplying static resources for ordinary HTTP requests and dynamic JSON data for Ajax requests.
+We've seen how a NodeJS application can serve a
+SPA by supplying static resources for ordinary HTTP requests and dynamic JSON data for Ajax requests.